addison-king/dat129_ccac/Week 09/README.md

 2. Optional: Add one embellishment to your code: database interaction, pandas vis, link-following
 3. Describe your project in a readme.md file and include a screen shot of both your output and the HTML your BeautifulSoup scrapes.
 4. Push your completed project to your github and insert link in our master tracker

+## Project Expansion
+1. Break the code into smaller, more modular parts
+2. Have the code navigate to a page from the original website page
+3. Extract data from the secondary page